guoqqqi/website-1/_posts/blog/en-US/traffic-split-in-apache-apisix-ingress-controller.md

       weight: 5
 ```

-The above case puts ⅔ requests whose Host is "foo.org" and with URI path prefix "/get" to "foo-canary" service, and others to foo.
+The above case puts ⅔ requests whose Host is "foo.org" and with URI path prefix "/get" to "foo-canary" service and others to foo.

 The weight for canary service can be tiny for the small scale verification, and enlarge the weight by modifying the ApisixRoute until all traffic routed to the canary service, finishing the release totally.

 ### Rules-Based

-The [Exprs](https://github.com/apache/apisix-ingress-controller/blob/master/docs/en/latest/concepts/apisix_route.md#advanced-route-features) field in ApisixRoute allows users to configurtion custom route match rules, on the other hand, multiple route rules can be grouped into a single ApisixRoute object, so there is a seamless way to implement the rules based traffic split.
+The [Exprs](https://github.com/apache/apisix-ingress-controller/blob/master/docs/en/latest/concepts/apisix_route.md#advanced-route-features) field in ApisixRoute allows users to configure custom route match rules, on the other hand, multiple route rules can be grouped into a single ApisixRoute object, so there is a seamless way to implement the rules-based traffic split.

 ```
 apiVersion: apisix.apache.org/v2alpha1